Wolston Farmhouse and Life on the Farm?

 The story of why the bird ended up on display is told in the photo of its owner pictured next to the glass case.

-'You'll See It When You Believe It' and I was up to chapter 2 in the book.
+I've been reading the late Wayne Dyer's book 'You'll See It When You Believe It' and I was up to chapter 2 in the book.

 And on Saturday afternoon I took the book outside into my back garden to read and get some sun and continued reading the book from where I left off, which was a subsection of chapter 2 titled

-'You Are the Dreamer of Your Dreams', where Wayne writes about his belief at the time anyway, of his theory that when we dream at night we leave our bodies and enter a dreaming body.
+'You Are the Dreamer of Your Dreams', where Wayne writes about his belief at the time anyway, of his theory that when we dream at night, we leave our bodies and enter a dreaming body.

 I don't believe that we do, because I had an OBE once and it was nothing like a dream, it was more real than real life to me, but to believe me you would have to see it for yourself I guess:-)